 The Rating is the new format for our renowned study published in 2011-2013

 The Rating includes onshore, shallow water and deep water systems.
 Onshore systems apply to North American systems based on wells and international systems based on fields or contract areas.
 It includes fiscal systems for conventional and unconventional oil in the same rating.

-The Excel spreadsheet with the detailed results will provide for all rating combinations for the price levels of $40, $50, $60, $70, and $80 per barrel and for the cost levels of $10, $15, $20, $25, and $30 per barrel.
-This will permit the subscriber to do their own economic analysis on the results.
+The Rating is based on the fiscal terms only and includes a wide range of standard price and cost assumptions.
+The Excel spreadsheet with the detailed results will provide for all rating combinations for the price levels of $40, $50, $60, $70, $80, $90 and $100 per barrel, cost levels of $10, $15, $20, $25, and $30 per barrel, and field cases of 20, 50, 100, 200 and 500 million barrels.